-What’s more, the lien could impact your business if you fail to repay the merchant cash advance.
-Here’s what you need to know about MCA UCC liens, how they affect you, and how to get rid of one.
+A UCC-1 lien could impact your business if you fail to repay the MCA.
+So here’s what you need to know about MCA UCC liens, how they affect borrowers, and how to get rid of one.

 What Is an MCA UCC Lien?

-UCC is short for the Uniform Commercial Code, a set of laws that helps regulate business transactions in a uniform manner.
+UCC is short for the Uniform Commercial Code, a set of laws that help uniformly regulate business transactions.

-A UCC filing, which may also be referred to as a UCC lien or a UCC-1, is a financing statement that creditors can file with the secretary of state when you take out a business loan.
+A UCC lien filing, also referred to as a UCC lien or a UCC-1 lien, is a financing statement that creditors can file with the secretary of state when borrowers take out a small business loan.

 Essentially, the UCC filing states that the lender has placed a lien against one or more of your business assets.
 For instance, if you’ve taken out an equipment loan, it’ll typically be a specific collateral lien against the piece of equipment you used to secure the loan.

-In cases where you’ve taken out an unsecured loan or a merchant cash advance, the lender may use a blanket UCC filing, which places a lien on all of your company’s assets.
-This could include income streams.
+In cases where you’ve taken out an unsecured loan or a merchant cash advance, the lender may use a blanket UCC filing or blanket lien, which places a lien on all of your company’s assets.
+This could include income streams and future receivables.

 In either case, the lien placed on your assets can be used to seize those assets to satisfy the debt.
-In addition to that, many lenders (including MCA providers) will usually also require a personal guarantee so that you’ll be personally liable for the debt if your business can’t repay it.
+In addition to that, many lenders (including merchant cash advance lenders) will usually also require a personal guarantee so that you’ll be personally liable for the debt if your business can’t repay it.

 UCC liens are commonplace in commercial lending, so don’t be surprised if you find one on your business credit reports after taking out a merchant cash advance or any other type of business financing.